 - Any physical and financial damages you have suffered as a result of the accident

-There are many factors that must be taken into consideration, so hiring an attorney is your best chance for a successful outcome to your case.
+There are many factors that must be taken into consideration, so hiring a Miami personal injury lawyer is your best chance for a successful outcome to your case.